 - 1. Although some Christian churches/spaces try to be "diverse," people of color often still feel uncomfortable.
 Why do you think trust might be lacking?
 What experiences come to mind that you might share? - 2.
-Think about your current local ministry context.
-How would you say different ethnicities are valued? - 3.
+Think about our current local ministry on this campus.
+How would you say different eth- nicities are valued among us? - 3.
 Amos was an Old Testament prophet who came down hard against the religious people of his day for using their power unjustly and twisting God's laws, especially against the poor.
 As you read his accusations on the following page, consider whether any of them might apply today.

 - 5:7 You twist justice, making it a bitter pill for the oppressed.
-You treat the righteous like dirt. - 5:11 You trample the poor, stealing their grain through taxes and unfair rent. - 5:12 You oppress good people by taking bribes and deprive the poor of justice in the courts. - 6:12 You turn justice into poison and the sweet fruit of righteousness into bitterness. - 8:4 You who rob the poor and trample down the needy! - 5:24 Do you know what I want?
+You treat the righteous like dirt.
+5:11 You trample the poor, stealing their grain through taxes and unfair rent.
+5:12 You oppress good people by taking bribes and deprive the poor of justice in the courts.
+6:12 You turn justice into poison and the sweet fruit of righteousness into bitterness.
+8:4 You who rob the poor and trample down the needy!
+5:24 Do you know what I want?
 I want justice-oceans of it.
-I want fairness-rivers of it.
+I want fairness-rivers - Do you think any of these are ongoing issues in America, or not?
+Explain.

+of it.
 That's what I want.
 That's all I want.
 (MSG)